rccoleman/lamarzocco/README.md

 ## Usage

-In Dev->States, you should see something like this, initially called `switch.espresso_machine`:
+In Dev->States, you should see something like this, initially called `switch.your_machine_name`:

 ![](https://github.com/rccoleman/lamarzocco/blob/master/images/States.png)